KJCK-FM

-KJCK-FM (97.5 FM, "Power Hits 97.5") is a Top 40-CHR radio station owned by Eagle Communications, along with sister stations KJCK and KQLA.
-It is licensed to Junction City, Kansas, also serving Manhattan and Fort Riley, as well as some portions of the Topeka and Salina areas.
+KJCK-FM (97.5 FM, "Power Hits 97.5") is a radio station licensed to Junction City, Kansas, featuring a contemporary hit radio format.
+Owned by Eagle Communications, the station also serves Manhattan and Fort Riley, as well as some portions of the Topeka and Salina areas.

 KJCK-FM is a Class C1 FM station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-KJCK-FM’s studios are located on West 6th Street in Junction City, with an auxiliary studio on South 4th Street in Manhattan, and its transmitter is located on the west side of Junction City, near the site of their former studios.
+KJCK-FM's studios are located on West 6th Street in Junction City, with an auxiliary studio on South 4th Street in Manhattan, and its transmitter is located on the west side of Junction City, near the site of their former studios.